-St Chads CofE Nursery and Infant School will ensure that whole school awareness training will take place every year and in induction of all new staff and agency supply staff.
+St Chads CE Nursery and Infant School will ensure that whole school awareness training will take place every year and in induction of all new staff and agency supply staff.
 This should include the contents of this policy, and awareness of common conditions such as asthma allergies, epilepsy and diabetes.
-This training will be carried out by the Headteacher and Designated First Aid Lead.
+This training will be carried out by Head of School and Inclusion Lead.

-Training is commissioned by the School Business Manger and provided by the following bodies:
+Training is commissioned by the Head of School or Inclusion Lead and provided by the following bodies:

-- DB Safety

 - Derwent Training

 - The school nurse

 - Parents/carers of pupils with medical conditions